 ― Aldo Leopold

 MY name is Debbie Hecht.
-It has been the greatest honor of my life to work on this campaign for the last 16 years.
+It has been the greatest honor of my life to work on this campaign since 2005.
 I have written most of the legislation since 2005, with Brenda Ford.
 I have been a Public Access, Open Space and Natural Resources Commissioner.
 I wrote a Process paper for the commission.
 Just recently, I submitted a Suggestion Form for acquisition for the Kaloko Trail in North Kona.
+I have helped other community groups with their applications to the Land Fund and the Maintenance Fund.
 I have experienced the 2% Land Fund program from all different ways.
 I hope we can have more trails acquired island wide.
 In August 2021, Kapainaia was acquired in North Kohala.
-Wai’ele in Puna, is under contract and I know there is an ancient trail there.
+Wai’ele in Puna, has just been aquired and I know there is an ancient trail there.

 I have met so many intelligent, heartfelt people who deeply care about the places on Hawai’i island that make our island home one of the most beautiful places in the world.
 I learned that kuleana communities are built around Hawaii island’s treasured places.
 Building community is the greatest benefit that has grown out of the challenges of the 2% Land Fund.
 Out of the love of the land, there are non-profit community groups that are volunteering their time and using their own money to care for these special places.
 Out of this campaign for the last 16 years, people have forged great friendships that have resulted in great acquisitions to protect our treasured places.